rasoulkhaksari/Simple_Blockchain/README.md

       - Miners are rewarded for adding a block to the chain
       - The difficulty can adjust to control the rate of new blocks coming in

+## **Wallet**
+- Store the balance of an individual
+- Store an individual's private key(to generate signatures) and public key(to verify signatures, also as wallet public address)

+## **Miner**
+- Take transactions from the pool and store them into blocks
+- Recieve rewards for mining
+- Transactions go from `unconfirmed` in the pool to `confirmed` in the chain

 ![transactions](transactions.jpg)

 ## **Components**